Negeri Sembilan State Executive Council

 The Negeri Sembilan State Executive Council is the executive authority of the Government of Negeri Sembilan, Malaysia.
 The Council comprises the Menteri Besar, appointed by the Yang di-Pertuan Besar on the basis that he is able to command a majority in the Negeri Sembilan State Legislative Assembly, a number of members made up of members of the Assembly, the State Secretary, the State Legal Adviser and the State Financial Officer.

 This Council is similar in structure and role to the Cabinet of Malaysia, while being smaller in size.
 As federal and state responsibilities differ, there are a number of portfolios that differ between the federal and state governments.

 Members of the Council are selected by the Menteri Besar, appointed by the Yang di-Pertuan Besar.
 The Council has no ministry, but instead a number of committees; each committee will take care of certain state affairs, activities and departments.
 Members of the Council are always the chair of a committee.

-Members
+Lists of full members

-Full members
+Aminuddin II EXCO (2023–present)

-As at 24 May 2018, the Council comprises:
+Members since 14 August 2023 have been :